harness/ff-java-server-sdk/examples-graalvm-native/README.md

 ## GraalVM

 For Java SDK 1.5.0 experimental GraalVM support has been added.
-The steps below show you how to run the agent `-Pagent` to collection metadata on codepaths within the SDK that are using reflection.
+The steps below show you how to run the agent `-Pagent` to collect metadata on codepaths within the SDK that are using reflection.
 You can then use the `metadataCopy` and merge the SDK metadata into the metadata for your application.

 ## Install GraalVM